Assam Career : RTU Hojai Recruitment 2025

 How to apply :

-Candidates may send their applications along with self-attested copies of relevant documents altogether
+Candidates have to send a filled-in-application form along with other relevant documents altogether.

 Detailed Advertisement : Click Here